talkowski-lab/svtk/README.md

 [ Preprocessing ]
-    standardize   Convert SV calls to a standardized format.
+    standardize   Convert SV calls to a standardized format. rdtest2vcf    Convert an RdTest-formatted bed to a standardized VCF.

 [ Algorithm integration ]
     vcfcluster     Cluster SV calls from a list of VCFs.
 (Generally PE/SR.)